cuchipkg/poco/README.md

 # README

-This is my pet project with Ruby on Rails with basic feature -Comment,search,..
+This is my pet project with Ruby on Rails with basic feature: Comment,search,..